 He’s not someone who’s interested in true love, because that requires consistent sacrifice.
 A bad boy will only sacrifice for someone if it’s convenient for him or if he gets something in return.
 He expects the woman to do most of the giving, while he ignores her needs or takes advantage of her.

-So after all that, why do women find themselves attracted to these kinds of guys?
+So why do women find themselves attracted to these kinds of guys?

 1. "I can fix him."

 Some women allow their nurturing instinct to seep into their love lives.
 They view bad boys as projects, or as people they can fix.
 A woman might acknowledge that her boyfriend has character flaws, but thinks she can help him mature or overcome his problems.
-And it makes sense, really: helping a man “grow up” can play into someone’s sense of significance.
+Helping a man “grow up” can play into someone’s sense of significance.

 If a woman comes from an abusive background, she may not be able to identify someone with good character.
 She might even subconsciously think that marrying a bad boy can erase her past pain.

 The truth is, it’s impossible to “fix” anyone.
-A man might fake integrity over the short-term, but he will only mature when he makes the decision himself.
+A man might fake integrity over the short-term, but he will only mature when he makes the decision to do so himself.

 If a woman thinks a bad boy’s character flaws won’t affect her, she’s just fooling herself.
 Though she might believe she’s insulated from the consequences of his dishonesty, addictions, or immaturity, she’s usually the person who winds up suffering the most hurt.
 She may hang onto the relationship, thinking her sacrifice will encourage him to improve.
 But it’s likely she’ll find that a few months later, his abusive behavior has destroyed her self-esteem and has drained the life out of her.